AviatrixSystems/Docs/HowTos/ipmotion.rst

  1. Identify an on-prem subnet where you plan to migrate VMs.
 For example, the subnet is 172.16.1.0/24.
  #.
 Create a AWS VPC that has the same or larger CIDR block than the migrating subnet.
  #.
+IPmotion builds an IPSEC tunnel using UDP ports 500 and 4500.
+Make sure these two UDP ports are open for outbound traffic.
+Inbound return traffic will also run on these two ports.
+The prots should be optn to AWS public IP address ranges.
+ #.
 Consider `Design Patterns <http://docs.aviatrix.com/HowTos/design_pattern_ipmotion.html>`_ for IPmotion.
  #.
 For simplicity, in this guide, we assume the cloud subnet is a public subnet and the migration is over Internet
  #.
 Deploy Aviatrix virtual appliance CloudN in the on-premise subnet.
 Read `this document <http://docs.aviatrix.com/StartUpGuides/CloudN-Startup-Guide.html>`_ on how to deploy the virtual appliance.
 AWS reserves `five IP addresses <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html#vpc-sizing-ipv4>`__ on a given subnet, make sure CloudN IP address is not any one of them.
 For example on a 172.16.1.0/24 subnet, 172.16.1.0-172.16.1.3 and 172.16.1.255 are reserved.